IblisseAbstractArt/Meiso-potage-Html-flash-collection/[C83]/readme-miya.txt

 ■ About the work

-This time, I borrowed a character drawn by Tetra-san to create a mini-game.
+This time, I borrowed a character drawn by Tetla-san to create a mini-game.
 Hmm...
 Tetla-san’s Cirno is charming and cute, isn’t she...

 As for the game content, it’s a pseudo first-person perspective pseudo shooting game.